minkang543/Covid-Vax-Misinfo-Model/README.md

 # Covid-Vax-Misinfo-Model

+## Research Question
-Research Question: What are the dominant themes in Covid-19 vaccine misinformation on Twitter and are there trends in talking points over the course of the pandemic?
+What are the dominant themes in Covid-19 vaccine misinformation on Twitter and are there trends in talking points over the course of the pandemic?

+## Research Project Title
-Research Project Title: Observing Patterns in Covid-19 Vaccine Misinformation on Twitter.
+Observing Patterns in Covid-19 Vaccine Misinformation on Twitter.

-1. Introduction and Thesis:
+## Introduction and Thesis
 The issue of vaccine hesitancy has always been a challenge in widespread distribution.
 With the COVID-19 pandemic, came the rise of a misinformation campaign against vaccines for the coronavirus.
 While anti-vaccination attitudes have always existed, the prevalence of social